opendocsg/slw-judgments-backfill/2014_SGHC_102/report.md

 Plaintiff’s reliance on Form 58 and _Pacific Recreation_. [note: 75]

-57     I accept that Form 58 applies only to expert witnesses in the Subordinate Courts and it is not mandatory, even though it may be good practice, for proceedings in the Supreme Court: _Pacific Recreation_ at [65] and _Ferrero SPA v Sarika Connoisseur Café Pte Ltd_ [2011] SGHC 176 (“ _Ferrero_ ”) at [128].
+57     I accept that Form 58 applies only to expert witnesses in the Subordinate Courts and it is not mandatory, even though it may be good practice, for proceedings in the Supreme Court: _Pacific Recreation_ at [65] and _Ferrero SPA v Sarika Connoisseur Café Pte Ltd_ <span class="citation">[2011] SGHC 176</span> (“ _Ferrero_ ”) at [128].
 I also note that there is no equivalent of Form 58 under the Supreme Court Practice Directions (2012 Ed).

 58     However, the fact that it is not mandatory to furnish expert witnesses with Form 58 (which _informs_ the expert witnesses of their duties and responsibilities) does not mean that the duties of the expert witness set out in Form 58 would not apply.

-59     I am of the view that it is the duty of an expert to communicate his change of view on a material matter to all parties without delay: _Bajumi Wahab and others v Afro-Asia Shipping Company (Private) Limited and others_ [2001] SGHC 91 at [12], citing _Ikarian Reefer_ [1993] 2 Lloyd’s Rep 68 at 81; _Khoo Bee Keong v Ang Chun Hong and another_ [2005] SGHC 128 at [83].
+59     I am of the view that it is the duty of an expert to communicate his change of view on a material matter to all parties without delay: _Bajumi Wahab and others v Afro-Asia Shipping Company (Private) Limited and others_ <span class="citation">[2001] SGHC 91</span> at [12], citing _Ikarian Reefer_ [1993] 2 Lloyd’s Rep 68 at 81; _Khoo Bee Keong v Ang Chun Hong and another_ <span class="citation">[2005] SGHC 128</span> at [83].
 In fact, it is considered as one of the common law principles concerning the impartiality of expert evidence, which is now embodied in O 40A of the Rules of Court (Cap 322, R 5, 2006 Rev Ed): Jeffery Pinsler, “Expert’s Duty to be Truthful in the Light of the Rules of Court” (2004) 16 SAcLJ 407 at [7]–[8].

 60     Unlike the amendments to Issue 2 and Issue 29 which were clarificatory in nature, the amendments to Issue 4 and Issue 24 represented a change of view on a material matter which ought to have been conveyed to the Plaintiff without delay: